jeandesravines/gpio/README.md

 * `channel`: Reference to the pin in the current mode's schema.
 * `value`: Boolean value to specify whether the channel will set to `Gpio.signal.low` or `Gpio.signal.high`.
-* returns a Promise resolved if the value was set or reject on error
+* returns a Promise resolved if the value was set or rejected if an error occurs

 Writes a digital value to a channel.